holyxhellx/funds-exercise/README.md

 2. Create a new file Funds.sol and paste into it the script contained in this repository;
 3. Compile Funds.sol;
 4. Deploy Funds.sol;
-5. Deposit the funds into the smart contract by invoking the fallback function;
+5. Deposit funds (for example, 1 Ether) into the smart contract by invoking the fallback function;
 6. Try to withdraw (withdrawFunds ()) the smart contract funds.
 It will not be possible since nobody signed the contract;
 7. Sign (writeSignature()) the contract at least 2 times using distinct addresses and by providing names;
 8. Withdraw (withdrawFunds()) the funds from the smart contract using one of the addresses used for signatures;